rr326/servi/README.md

 So that's basically the idea behind servi.
 Build a production-quality, reasonably hardened server setup.
 Make it work easily in with your development setup.
 Make it easy to modify your core template files and update your projects.
 Keep everything in your VCS.

-BTW - here's a good article (with a ninja squirrel!) on why it's useful to use something like Ansible instead of doing it manually: [article](https://devopsu.com/blog/ansible-vs-shell-scripts/).
-Though don't believe him that it's that easy - I've spent a LOT of time debugging Ansible-based problems!

-## Disclaimer
-Ideally, servi should be written by team of experts who know how to build a good server and know best practices.
-But unfortunately those guys are busy writing kernals, or developing frameworks, or whatever it is they do.
-Instead, it's written by a guy without all that excellent background who still needed to set up some servers.
-So I did my best with a lot of google searching, but I'm sure I missed things or made dumb decisions.
-Luckily all the ansible templates are super easy to read, so go ahead and clean them up and improve them.
-(And send me a pull request!)

 ## Example
 Set up a new project and get it running locally (on a virtual machine)